Zoran Milanović: Domestic policy

 The Milanović administration started its mandate by introducing several liberal reforms.
 During 2012, a Law on medically assisted fertilization was enacted, health education was introduced in all elementary and high schools, and Milanović announced further expansion of rights for same-sex couples.
 During the 2011 elections the Kukuriku coalition promised to publish the registry of veterans of the Croatian War of Independence, which was done in December 2012.

 In the Trial of Gotovina et al, following an initial guilty verdict in April 2011, Ante Gotovina and Mladen Markač were ultimately acquitted in November 2012.
-Milanović called the ruling "an important moment for Croatia", adding that "A huge weight has been lifted off my shoulders.
+Milanović called the ruling "an important moment for Croatia", adding: "A huge weight has been lifted off my shoulders.
 I say thank you to them for surviving so long for the sake of Croatia."
 In September 2013 anti-Cyrillic protests started against the introduction of bilingual signs with Serbian Cyrillic alphabet in Vukovar.
 Milanović condemned them as "chauvinist violence", saying he will not take down signs in Cyrillic in Vukovar as the "rule of law must prevail".

 On 1 December 2013, a constitutional referendum was held in Croatia, its third referendum since becoming independent.
-The referendum, organized by the citizen initiative For the family, proposed an amendment that would define marriage as a union between a man and a woman, thus creating a constitutional prohibition against same-sex marriage.
+The referendum, organized by the citizen initiative For the family of Željka Markić, proposed an amendment that would define marriage as a union between a man and a woman, thus creating a constitutional prohibition against same-sex marriage.
 Milanović opposed the proposal and told HRT that he would vote against it.
 The government advised citizens to vote against it, but the referendum passed with 65% votes in favour, however, with voter turnout at only 38%.
 Milanović was unhappy that the referendum had taken place at all, saying "I think it did not make us any better, smarter or prettier."
 He also said that the referendum does not change the existing definition of marriage according to Croatian laws.
 He further announced the upcoming enactment of the Law on Partnership, which will enable same-sex persons to form a lifetime partnership union, which would share the same rights as that of marriage proper, apart from the right of adoption.
 On 12 December 2013 the Government passed the proposed Bill, and the Parliament passed the Life Partnership Act in July 2014.

 A bad economic situation weakened the originally strong public support for the Milanović government, which was demonstrated in the 2013 local elections.
 In the first European Parliament elections in Croatia in 2013, SDP won 32% of the votes and five MEPs, one less than HDZ, the largest opposition party.
 The following year SDP won 29.9% in the 2014 European Parliament elections and four MEPs.
 Milanović and his party gave support to Ivo Josipović in the presidential elections, which were won by Kolinda Grabar-Kitarović from the HDZ.
 Josipović later formed his own party, Forward Croatia-Progressive Alliance, instead of returning to the SDP.